BerniWittmann/rateboard-assignment/README.md

 Also, I am not confident with using a file based queue like this one in production since it is quite error-prone and would definitely benefit from a more thorough error checking

+The Tests for the consumer could be improved and also the queue service and implementations should be tested quite extensively.
+However, this testing was not in scope of the assignment.
 ## Contact

 Bernhard Wittmann